berndruecker/flowing-retail/kafka/java/README.md

 * You can inspect all events going on via [http://localhost:8095](http://localhost:8095)

 If you like you can connect to Kafka from your local Docker host machine too.

+Note that there are a couple of other docker-compose files available too, e.g. to play around with the choreography.

 ## Docker Compose with local build of Docker images